 Historical estimates for credits are provided in the Cross-Article Tax Credits section, where Article 9-A and Article 32 amounts are reported separately.
-Forecast values in this section represent estimates for all taxpayers filing under the newly constituted Article 9-A.
+Credit amounts for 2015 and forecast values in this section represent estimates for all taxpayers filing under the newly constituted Article 9-A.